by Victor Sesma

 Alicante has one of the busiest airports in Spain.
 It ranks in the 5th position on passenger traffic and many airlines have routes from/to Alicante all year round.
 The official name is Alicante-Elche airport, as Elche is the municipality where the airport sits.

-Flying is one of the best ways on how to go to the city.
-All this said, the peak on flights (and ticket prices) are in summer, where is the tourism high season in Costa Blanca.
+Flying is one of the best ways how to go to the city.
+All this said, the peak on flights (and ticket prices) is in summer, where is the tourism high season in Costa Blanca.
 This situation makes Alicante a perfect place for holidays, living and business.

 Alicante-Elche airport is connected to cities like Berlin, London, Oslo, Moscow, Santiago de Compostela, Casablanca, Reykjavik, Roma and many many other big, medium and small cities across Spain, Europe, Euro-Asia and Africa.

 Alicante is connected by the paid motorway AP-7 coming from the north through the coast.
 The free motorway A-31 connects to Madrid.
 And finally, the paid/free AP-7/A-7 motorways allow driving to the south by the coast.
-The main single carriage road is the N-332 that is a great beautiful alternative for the paid motorways if you are not in a hurry.
+The main single carriage road is the N-332 which is a great beautiful alternative for the paid motorways if you are not in a hurry.
 As well, there are no traffic restrictions applied in the city centre as of yet.

 And last but not least you can travel to Alicante by sea.
-There are several ferry routes that connect the city with Oran and Alger in Africa or routes that connect the Balearic islands from the near city Denia.
+There are several ferry routes that connect the city with Oran and Alger in Africa or routes that connect the Balearic islands from the near city of Denia.